hashamim/NewtFlix/README.md

 * ability to query the database for partial matches of either show title, genre, or casted actors
 * A list of shows attached to each user that updates dynamically
 * A signup page that renders errors on submit
-* videos are stored in a remote aws server
+* videos that are stored in a remote aws server
-Check out the website at http://newtflix.herokuapp.com/#/browse
+* A browse page that allows users to browse shows by genre Check out the website at http://newtflix.herokuapp.com/#/browse

 ## How it Works